DangerCove/DCOAboutWindow/README.md

     "Visit the %@ Website" = "Visit %@'s Website";

-    /* Caption of the 'Acknowledgments' button in the about window */ "Acknowledgments" = "Acknowledgements";
+    /* Caption of the 'Acknowledgments' button in the about window */ "Acknowledgments" = "Acknowledgments";

-    /* Caption of the 'Acknowledgments' button in the about window when acknowledgments are shown when acknowledgmentsUseEditor is NO. */
+    /* Caption of the 'Credits' button in the about window when acknowledgments are shown when useTextViewForAcknowledgments is YES. */
     "Credits" = "Credits";

 # Contributions and things to add